/security

 A basic package costing £30 a week allowed multi-factor authentication to be bypassed on platforms such as HSBC, Monzo, and Lloyds so that criminals could complete fraudulent online transactions.

-An elite plan cost £380 a week and granted access to Visa and Mastercard verification sites.
+An elite plan cost £380 a week, promising access to Visa and Mastercard verification sites.
+Mastercard and Visa systems were not compromised as a result of the criminality.

 Cyber investigators from the UK's national Crime Agency began probing the website in June 2020 and believe over 12,500 members of the public were targeted between September 2019 and March 2021, when it was taken offline after the trio were arrested.